-1. Climate - the law governing operations that emit Greenhouse Gases (e.g. carbon trading) is addressed by Environment and Climate Change international guides, in respect of ESG: a.
+- 1. Climate the law governing operations that emit Greenhouse Gases (e.g. carbon trading) is addressed by Environment and Climate Change international guides, in respect of ESG: a.
 Is there any statutory duty to implement net zero business strategies; b.
 Is the use of carbon offsets to meet net zero or carbon neutral commitments regulated; c.
 Have there been any test cases brought against companies for undeliverable net zero strategies; d.
-Have there been any test cases brought against companies for their proportionate contribution to global levels of greenhouse gases (GHGs)?
+Have there been any test cases brought against companies for their proportionate contribution to global levels of greenhouse gases (GHGs)? - a.
 As of now, Poland does not have a specific statutory duty that mandates companies to implement net zero business strategies.
 However, in 2019 the National Energy and Climate Plan (Pol.
-Krajowy Plan na rzecz Energii i Klimatu) was developed, thereby fulfilling the obligation imposed on Poland by the provisions of Regulation (EU) 2018/1999 of the European Parliament and of the Council of 11 December 2018, on the governance of the energy union and climate action.
-The current version of the Polish National Energy and Climate Plan sets i.a., 18,2% reduction in GHG emissions in non-ETS sectors by 2030 compared to 2005 levels; 32,6% share of RES in gross final energy consumption by 2030, taking into account: 17,7% share of RES in transport, and an annual increase in the share of RES in heating and cooling by 1.1 percentage points on average per year.
+Krajowy Plan na rzecz Energii i Klimatu) has been developed, thereby fulfilling the obligation imposed on Poland by the provisions of Regulation (EU) 2018/1999 of the European Parliament and of the Council of 11 December 2018 on the governance of the energy union and climate action.
+The current version of the Polish National Energy and Climate Plan sets, i.a., 18,2% reduction in GHG emissions in non-ETS sectors by 2030 compared to 2005 levels; 32,6% share of RES in gross final energy consumption by 2030, taking into account: (i) 17,7% share of RES in transport, and (ii) an annual increase in the share of RES in heating and cooling by 1.1 percentage points on average per year.
 Additionally, the net-zero energy system constitutes one of the three pillars of the Poland's Energy Policy by 2040.
-Furthermore, the work is underway to implement the Net-Zero Industry Act into the Polish legal order.
+Furthermore, the work is underway to implement the Net-Zero Industry Act into the Polish legal order. - b.
+Poland's commitments, as Member State of the European Union, to net-zero emissions of carbon neutrality stem mainly from the regulations that make up the European Green Deal.
+One of the primary regulations for reaching climate neutrality is the so-called EU ETS Directive at the level of EU legislation, as well as the Polish Greenhouse Gas Emission Trading Scheme Act, which implements the EU ETS Directive's provisions into the national legal order.
+At the national legislation level, however, there are no specific regulations that impose a statutory obligation